 Health news review is the best source to help you analyse and understand how to write better health news articles.
 I recommend Health News Review as a must-read resource in all my courses.
 Unfortunately, the site has run out of funding, but you can still read all the resources online now.

 Often, in health news, all is not as it seems.
-The classic example of this was when the media took off and ran with this fish oil and prostate cancer research in 2015.
+The classic example of this was when the media took off and ran with this fish oil and prostate cancer research

 All health writers need a good laptop, phone, internet connection and working station.
 Beyond that, you may also need to think about: